cisagov/dotgov-home/pages/home.md

 </div>

 <div class="usa-width-two-thirds">
 **February 2018:** [All new Federal executive branch .gov domain requests]({{ site.baseurl }}/registration/requirements/#federal-domains) will be subject to additional review and approval by the Office of Management and Budget (OMB).
-Renewals of existing Federal executive branch .gov domains will not be subject to additional review.
+Domain renewals will not be subject to additional review.

 **May 15, 2017:** [Automatic HSTS/HTTPS preloading]({{ site.baseurl }}/hsts-preloading/) went into effect for newly issued federal executive branch domains.